George William Greer

 The success of the concert at PP, which was heard by someone from Lodi Academy, led to an offer for the Greers to teach at that academy and its related elementary school.
 In the next five years he developed an outstanding choral program at LA.
 During this time, he also immersed himself in the writings of Ellen White and decided that he would no longer perform secular music with his choirs, a commitment he kept for the rest of his career.

 At the beginning of his last year at Lodi, he was given a lighter load so that he could enroll at College of the Pacific to complete a degree in music.
 However, after three weeks he dropped his studies, fearful that continued study would alter his outlook and commitment to serve his God and the church.
-The only schooling he would have for the rest of his career were voice lessons and some short courses taken in two summers in later years.
+The only schooling he would have for the rest of his career was voice lessons and some short courses taken in two summers in later years.

 In 1926, Greer, now thirty years old, was invited to return to PUC to teach voice and direct the choral program.
 He immediately formed a large oratorio chorus that provided the school's first performance of the Messiah in 1927.